hellstorm-software/Kult-Rising/readme.md

     - textured theme park entrance
 - added sprinting functionality
 - added charged jump
+- added textures to base in Floor 7

 Fixes
 - <i>fixed an issue that caused Floor 7 to load in the wrong input mode</i>